pndurette/viastations/README.md

-# Rail Canada stations data
+# VIA Rail Canada stations data
 [VIA Rail](http://viarail.ca) uses its own 4-letter codes for stations, but isn't publishing their data (yet).
 This aims to provide the missing data for VIA's stations.

 ## Data files